LeraNet/leravel/README.md

 3. By the default leravel tries to connect to a MySQL server.
 If you dont have a MySQL server.
 Disable the default connection in the `app/settings.json` file.
 4. Run cli.bat or cli.sh.
 5. Type `>start` to start your web application.
-6. In order to use the admin panel you need to go to `http://localhost:8000?admin` not `/admin` `?admin`
+6. In order to use the admin panel you need to go to `http://localhost:8000?admin` not `/admin` it is `?admin`

 ## Leravel Admin
 ![leravel admin screenshot](https://cdn.discordapp.com/attachments/989920686065725490/1098666798129360967/image.png)